xenon-middleware/xenon/doc/userguide_src.md

 contains the __isInteractive__ method to determine if the __Job__ is interactive, and the __isOnline__ method to determine if the job is running on an _online scheduler_ (explained above).

-Interactive jobs are jobs where the user gets direct control over the standard streams of the job (the _stdin_, _stdout_ and _stderr_ streams).
-The user __must__ retrieve these streams using the __getStreams__ method in __Jobs__ and then provide input and output, or close the streams.
-Failing to do so may cause the job to block indefinately.

-Batch jobs are jobs where the standard streams are redirected from and to files.
-The source and targets for this redirection can be set in the __JobDescription__.
-See the Javadoc of __JobDescription__ for details.

 After submitting a job, __waitUntilRunning__ can be used to wait until a job is no longer waiting in the queue and __waitUntilDone__ can be used to wait until the job has finished.